Employee vs. Independent Contractor Classification

 - Employers should be prepared for increased scrutiny of worker classifications, especially in construction, transportation, and technology [1].

-- Misclassification can result in significant penalties, so seeking professional advice when in doubt about a worker’s status is crucial.
+- Misclassification can result in significant penalties, so it is crucial to seek professional advice when in doubt about a worker’s status.

 Navigating AB5 Compliance